lukiod/Retinal-Vessel-Segment/README.md

 - **.git/**: Directory containing the Git version control system files.
 - **__pycache__/**: Directory containing the compiled Python files.
-- **app.py**: Contains the application code to run the segmentation model, providing both Tkinter and Streamlit GUIs.
+- **app.py**: Contains the application code to run the segmentation model, providing Streamlit GUIs.
 - **data.py**: Handles data loading and preprocessing, including functions for reading images and preparing them for model input.
 - **eval.py**: Evaluates the trained model on the test dataset and generates performance metrics.
 - **files/**: Directory to store the pre-trained model files (`model.h5` and `model.json`).